Blog Archive: Professional Development

 Thank you Anton!To find out more about the postgraduate qualification available in Innovation Management and Entrepreneurship visit the GradSchool website or call 1800 882 121

-We wanted to share this article from The Conversation as it highlights the growing importance of co-operatives in today's economy and explains why the Master of Co-operatives Management and Organisation program is more relevant than ever.
+We wanted to share this article from The Conversation as it highlights the growing importance of co-operatives in today's economy and explains why the Co-operatives Management and Organisation program is more relevant than ever.

 Street protests against popular “sharing” economy firms Uber and Airbnb have become commonplace around the world.
 Both these sector giants are succeeding in circumventing market regulations in many markets in areas including tax and labour law, creating concerns not just among workers but the broader public.